-Junipers, pines and arborvitaes belong the gymnosperm division of the plant kingdom, meaning that they produce seeds exposed to the air rather than enclosed inside a flower.
+Junipers, pines and arborvitaes belong the gymnosperm division of the plant kingdom, meaning that they produce seeds exposed to the air in cones rather than enclosed inside a flower.
 All three plants are evergreen and commonly used in landscapes.
 However, beyond these basic similarities, junipers, pines and arborvitaes have distinct differences that affect how you use them in your landscape.

 The names juniper and pine refer to two plant genera, or groupings of species, called Juniperus and Pinus, respectively.
 This means that multiple species of landscape plants fall under the classifications of juniper and pine.
 These species can look very different from each other.
 There are 50 to 67 species of juniper across the northern hemisphere.